 • If you microwave the acorn squash for a minute or two, it will soften and become much easier to cut.

-• For a quick and nutritious snack, save the seeds from your acorn squash and roast them like pumpkin seeds.
+• For a quick and wholesome snack, save the seeds from your acorn squash and roast them like pumpkin seeds.

 • You can easily multiply this recipe to fit your needs.
 A serving size is one-half of an acorn squash per person.